cdesouza02/Lab-Notebook/Coral-Lab-Notebook/Microbiome Enrichment/Microbiome Enrichment Protocol.md

 1. Add 30µl of input DNA to the tube containing the Z μl of **MBD2-Fc-bound magnetic beads**.
 For other DNA input amounts, add DNA to (Y) μl of **MBD2-Fc bound magnetic beads**.

-2. Add 5µl of **undiluted Bind/wash Buffer** (5X) for a final concentration of 1X.
+2. Add 7.5 µl of **undiluted Bind/wash Buffer** (5X) for a final concentration of 1X.
 Pipette the sample up and down until the beads are completely homogenous, at least 5-10 times.

 3. Agitate the tube on a rotating mixer for 15 minutes at room temperature with rotation.
 4. Turn temp of shaking incubator to 65C